1Bazzelle/1Bazzelle/README.md

 ### Collaborative Projects
 - [Deeper](https://github.com/1Bazzelle/Deeper): An educational, underwater exploration game, which encourages the player to learn about real world fish species by taking pictures of them.
 - [Jam em Up](https://github.com/JoshGamesHda/RR_1.git): A point defense game where attack towers gain buffs when placed adjacent to support buildings.
-- [Pirate Game](link): A homework project, in which I familiarized myself with the technical aspects of several Unity Features, like Unity Netcode, ScriptableObjects, or ObjectPools.
-I can't upload the source code to this one, because of an Asset Package I used from the University Library.
+- [Pirate Game](https://github.com/1Bazzelle/Pirate-Game/tree/main): A homework project, in which I familiarized myself with the technical aspects of several Unity Features, like Unity Netcode, ScriptableObjects, or ObjectPools.

 ### Personal Projects
 - [Combo System](https://github.com/1Bazzelle/ComboSystemPrototype): In this project, I wanted to create a system that allowed to modularly chain fully customizable attacks together.
 Here, I also learned about how Custom Editors in Unity work.